What is the Difference Between Demi-Permanent Hair Color & Permanent Hair Color?

 Isn’t Demi-Permanent Supposed to be Better for the Hair than Permanent Hair Color?

-- However, the flip side is that demi-permanent colors tend to be less vibrant and may cover grey less well.
+However, the flip side is that demi-permanent colors tend to be less vibrant and may cover grey less well.

-- Also, it is important to note that permanent dyes, when formulated the way that we formulate them at Ugly Duckling, deliver Argan
+Also, it is important to note that permanent dyes, when formulated the way that we formulate them at Ugly Duckling, deliver Argan

 What Are the Advantages of Permanent Hair Color?